mulecram/kxusbc2/firmware/README.md

 | 14 | Factory RTC offset (ppm) | `int8` | 0 | -127…127
 | 15 | User RTC offset (ppm, set in KX2 RTC ADJ menu) | `int16` | 0 | -278…+273

+Note that the AVR is a little endian platform, e.g. the value 3000 would be represented as 0xB80B in EEPROM.

 ## RTC emulation